wikimediabrasil/ArquiBot/README.md

 # ArquiBot

-Arquibot is a Wikipedia archive bot built with Django for the Wikimedia Brazil community.
+Arquibot is a Wikipedia archive bot built with Django for the Brazilian Wikimedia community.

 It monitors Portuguese Wikipedia (ptwiki) for new or unarchived external links in {{citar}} templates, automatically archives them using the Wayback Machine, and updates the articles with properly formatted archived citations.
 The bot also logs statistics into a Django database and provides a web interface for monitoring activity.

+## Running locally

+Copy `.env.sample` to `.env` and provide the environment variables.

+To authenticate it locally, you will need to use the developer access.
+Request an access token at <https://api.wikimedia.org/wiki/Special:AppManagement>, click on "Create key".
+You should ask for a **Personal API token**, allow it to create and edit items and save.
+Copy the **Access token** to fill `ARQUIBOT_TOKEN`.

+Setup a python virtual environment using `requirements.txt`.

-FEATURES
+## FEATURES

 Monitors recent changes on Portuguese Wikipedia